I hold dual citizenship - Greek and American. Am I eligible to apply for a Fulbright grant?

 What is ASPE, and what does it cover?

 ASPE, the Bureau's Accident Sickness Program for Exchanges, is the same program that provides emergency coverage for Fulbright students and scholars (in fact, for all of our ECA exchanges).
 Its scope is rather limited - it's mainly for emergency medical care - so participants should plan on getting their health care needs in order before departing.
 (In other words, the 5 weeks on program is not the time to plan on having routine dental and doctor's visits.)
 Participants should bring their eyeglasses and prescription medications with them (although the program can fill prescriptions if needed on an emergency basis).
 ASPE does not cover pre-existing conditions.
 If students need to see a medical professional during the course of the program, the host university will arrange for the visit and each university has budgeted for co-payments.
 You can find more information on ASPE here: http://usdos.sevencorners.com/.
-The website also includes a useful handbook.
+The website also includes a useful guide.

 What happens in the event of an emergency?